Admission Price: Free to attend; please reserve a place, since capacity is limited.

 - Michael Parsons, Oblique Pieces 11, 12, 13, 15, 17

-- Makiko Nishikaze, new work for two pianos for three performers
+- Makiko Nishikaze, December for two pianos, three performers (2018, world premiere)

 - Tim Parkinson, untitled two pianos (1999)